IgorTodorovskiIBM/ibmzosbooks/dsfs100_v3r1.md

 1. The delayed task completes without any external correction.
 This situation is a slowdown and not a hang.
 Discard any DSFS system dumps.
 2. The delayed task is canceled.
 In these cases, you should supply any system dump taken by DSFS to IBM service for diagnosis.
 For delays, DSFS issues several messages to attempt to diagnose what might be involved in the delay.
 A delay might occur when:
-· DSFS invokes another component such as allocation, open/close, or global resource serialization.
+Â· DSFS invokes another component such as allocation, open/close, or global resource serialization.
 In this case, DSFS issues message IDFS00159I or IDFS00164I to recommend that you use the other component's diagnosis material to determine the cause of the delay.
 DSFS does not produce a dump.
-· There is heavy system activity with higher priority tasks that are delaying lower priority tasks or a delay in another system service that is not covered by message IDFS00159I.
+Â· There is heavy system activity with higher priority tasks that are delaying lower priority tasks or a delay in another system service that is not covered by message IDFS00159I.
 In this case, DSFS issues message IDFS00160I, but does not produce a dump.
 Chapter 8.
 Monitoring and tuning performance 49

 Steps for diagnosing and resolving a DSFS hang Perform these steps when a hang condition is suspected.
 1. Continually monitor for the following messages:
-· IDFS00146I.
+Â· IDFS00146I.
 DSFS has a potentially hanging thread that is caused by UserList, where UserList is a list of address space IDs and TCB addresses causing the hang.
-· IDFS00159I or IDFS00164I.
+Â· IDFS00159I or IDFS00164I.
 The delay is outside of DSFS.
 DSFS called the identified system service and is waiting for a response.
 Investigate the identified system service.
 The problem is likely not with DSFS.
-· IDFS00160I.
+Â· IDFS00160I.
 The delay is either in DSFS or in a system service that DSFS did not specifically identify in message IDFS00159I.
 DSFS cannot determine whether there is a hang, a slowdown, or some other system problem.
 To act, look for other symptoms.
 For example, if you see messages about components that are using a significant amount of auxiliary storage, resolve the auxiliary storage shortage.
 If the message persists, continue to the next step.
 _______________________________________________________________ 2.
 Enter the MODIFY DSFS,QUERY,THREADS command to determine whether any DSFS threads are hanging and why.
 The type and amount of information that is displayed because of this command is for internal use and can vary between releases or service levels.
 For an example of the command output, see Figure 7 on page 51. _______________________________________________________________ 3.
 Enter the DISPLAY A,DSFS command to determine the DSFS ASID. _______________________________________________________________ 4.
 Enter MODIFY DSFS,QUERY,THREADS,OLDEST at one to two-minute intervals for six minutes. _______________________________________________________________ 5.
 Check the output for any user tasks (tasks that do not show the DSFS ASID) that are repeatedly in the same state during the time you requested MODIFY DSFS,QUERY,THREADS,OLDEST.
 If there is a hang, the task that is hanging persists unchanged over the course of this time span.
 If the information is different each time, there is no hang. _______________________________________________________________ 6.
 Check whether any user tasks are hung, focusing on the tasks that are identified by message IDFS00146I or message IDFS00164I.
 User tasks do not have the same address space identifier (ASID) as the DSFS address space.
 One or more threads consistently at the same location might indicate a hang (for example, Recov, TCB, ASID Stack, Routine, State).
 The threads in the DSFS address space with the DSFS ASID (for example, xcf_server) are typically waiting for work.
 It is typical for the routine these threads are waiting in to have the same name as the entry routine, as shown in the following example.
 If successive iterations of the MODIFY DSFS,QUERY,THREADS,OLDEST command show that the STK/Recov, TCB, ASID, Routine, and State for a thread are constant, it is probable that this thread is hung.
 50 z/OS: z/OS Data Set File System Administration